wp-plugins/securimage-wp/readme.txt

 *	Easily add CSS classes and styles to the CAPTCHA inputs
 *	Select the sequence of the CAPTCHA inputs to match your site layout
 *	Allows pingbacks and trackbacks, and replies from administration panel
-*	Visitors do not need cookies enabled, stores codes in a database table
+*	No cookies needed, codes are stored in a database table

 Requirements: